 - Provide resources to other police departments and communities that want to do more to fight the opioid addiction epidemic

-P.A.A.R.I. was created by Gloucester Police Chief Leonard Campanello and John Rosenthal to bridge the gap between police departments and those struggling with the disease of addiction.
-Since its founding, police departments in 24 states have joined as partners with the initiative.
+P.A.A.R.I. was created by Gloucester Police Chief Leonard Campanello and John Rosenthal to bridge the gap between the police department and opioid addicts seeking recovery.
+Since its founding, more than 40 police departments in 13 states have joined as partners with the initiative.